yadayadajaychan/ganbaru/backend/README.md

 in the `.env` file.

 ## Running
-After ensuring you have the postgres database set up, all the python libraries installed, and gunicorn installed, you can run the server on localhost:5000 by running the command:
+After ensuring you have the postgres database set up, all the environment variables set, all the python libraries installed, and gunicorn installed, you can run the server on localhost:5000 by running the command:
 ```
 $ gunicorn -b 127.0.0.1:5000 app:app
 ```